orkhanahmadov/orkhanahmadov/README.md

 You can ask me anything about PHP, Laravel, Symfony, JavaScript and Vue or even better lets collaborate on a project based on these technologies.

-From time to time I post about technical topics that I find interesting or useful on my personal blog [orkhan.dev](https://orkhan.dev).
+From time to time I post about technical topics that I find interesting and useful on my personal blog [orkhan.dev](https://orkhan.dev).

 Outside of coding mostly I spend time with my wife and little son.
 I'm also a runner, if like also like running and maybe want some competition, add me on "Nike Run Club": orkhan@fastmail.com